Secure Random Sampling in Differential Privacy: Background

 \subsection{Random number sampling}

-When sampling random numbers from probability distributions, the common starting point is to take a\slash many random number\slash s from the unit interval and transform them to sample from a given distribution.
+When sampling random numbers from a probability distribution, the common starting point is to take a (many) random number(s) from the unit interval and transform them to sample from the given distribution.
 Although the unit interval can be sampled with increasing granularity closer to zero, the typical practice is to sample from a multiple of a small number.
 For example, the Python programming language returns a multiple of $2^{-53}$ when sampling from the unit interval.